Advanced Technology IOL Cataract Surgery

 - Symfony Toric

 Choosing the Best Lens Option for Your Eyes

 The choices can be overwhelming!
 At Kugler Vision in Omaha, NE, we are here to guide you, partnering with you to find the best IOL match for your specific needs and vision goals.
-Lance Kugler, MD is an expert in advanced IOL technology and will recommend the lens best suited for your needs at the time of your cataract consultation at Kugler Vision.
+Lance Kugler, MD, and Mike Stuntz, MD are experts in advanced IOL technology and will recommend the lens best suited for your needs at the time of your cataract consultation at Kugler Vision.
 Contact us today to learn more about the lenses offered with laser cataract surgery or to schedule a cataract consultation.